TosbackCgusBridge-Bot/CGUs-versions/Kayak/Privacy Policy.md

 Big Kids Only Please

-KAYAK does not knowingly collect PII information from people under the age of 18.
-If we become aware of the fact that a minor is attempting to submit this information, we will inform the minor that he or she is ineligible to do so.
+KAYAK does not knowingly collect PII from people under the age of 18.
+If we become aware of the fact that a minor is attempting to submit this PII, we will inform the minor that he or she is ineligible to do so.
 We will then remove this information from our records.

 Our Website is Run from the United States

 Our website is run from the United States and is intended for U.S. customers. our servers and data centers are located in the U.S and in Switzerland.
-If you are accessing our website from outside the U.S., by providing us information about you, you agree that the information may be transferred and stored in the U.S. and in Switzerland, each a jurisdiction which may have different and/or less stringent privacy/data security protections than those of your own jurisdiction.
+If you are accessing our website from outside the U.S., by providing us PII about you, you agree that the PII may be transferred and stored in the U.S. and in Switzerland, each a jurisdiction which may have different and/or less stringent privacy/data protection and data security protections than those of your own jurisdiction.

 Should We Evolve, Change, Self Actualise

 KAYAK reserves the right to modify this Privacy Policy at any time.
 If there are material changes to this statement on how KAYAK will use your PII, we will prominently post these changes prior to implementing them and if you are registered with us, attempt to email you using your current email address on record with us regarding these material changes.
-If you use our website after we post these changes, this indicates your acceptance of them.
-Regardless of later updates, we will follow the privacy practices described in this Privacy Policy at the time you provided us with your information.

 If you have questions about our privacy practices or need assistance with exercising or understanding your privacy choices, please contact our Privacy Officer at or you may write to: